College Factual by our College Data Analytics Team

 #319 Most Popular Major

-Our 2023 Best Metallurgical Engineering Schools ranking analyzes 8 of these schools to determine the best overall colleges for metallurgical engineering students.
+Metallurgical Engineering was the 319th most popular major in the 2021-2022 school year.
+Colleges in the United States reported awarding 189 degrees in this year alone.
+This year's Best Metallurgical Engineering Schools ranking compares 4 of them to identify the best overall programs in the country.
 Explore this or one of our many other custom metallurgical engineering rankings further below.

 Best Metallurgical Engineering Schools by Degree